Code-Theft/Meta-frontend-development-professional-certificate/8. Frontend Development Capstone/Week 4/Final Graded Quiz/FInal Graded Quiz.md

 - [ ] The assignment operator.
 - [ ] The name of an argument you want to pass to the function.

+### 3. True or false: When creating a new branch using the git branch command, that branch is only available to other developers once the branch is pushed to the remote repository.

+- [x] True
+- [ ] False

+### 4. Which of the following are rules from Shneiderman’s 8 Golden Rules of UI Design?
+Select all that apply.

+- [x] Strive for consistency
+- [x] Offer informative feedback
+- [x] Offer simple error handling
+- [ ] Help and documentation

+### 5.
 ### 3. Which Git command is used to upload the latest changes to a remote repository?

 - [ ] `git clone`.